hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 The connection to the HPE GreenLake Cloud Platform is done using the **Connect-HPEGL** cmdlet.

 * **Note**: The library currently only supports single-factor authentication.
-Multi-factor authentication (MFA) and SAML single sign-on are not supported.
+Multi-factor authentication (MFA) and SAML Single Sign-On are not supported.
 These limitations mean that HPE employees cannot use their hpe.com corporate email to connect with **Connect-HPEGL** because hpe.com emails use SSO authentication.
-It is therefore mandatory that they use a non-hpe.com email.
+It is therefore mandatory that they use a non hpe.com email.
-* To add a non-hpe.com secondary email into your HPE GreenLake account, just go to GreenLake GUI and use **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to your personal email.
-Once you receive the email, accept the invitation and you will be taken to the HPE GreenLake interface where you can set a password.
-Once done, you can use this email and password with **Connect-HPEGL**.
+* While waiting for SAML Single Sign-On support, the temporary solution is to add a secondary email other than hpe.com into your HPE GreenLake account.
+Just go to the GreenLake GUI and use the **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to your personal email.
+Once you receive the email, accept the invitation and you will be directed to the HPE GreenLake interface where you can set a password.
+Once this is done, you can use this email and password with **Connect-HPEGL**.

 To begin with, it is recommended that you create a credentials object that includes your HPE GreenLake user's email and password: